Vol. 05

 Fujikura's ion-assisted deposition method (IBAD method) has become the global standard.

-Many superconducting wires are used as magnets that generate magnetic fields in linear motors, diagnostic MRIs, and other devices.
-Superconducting currents generally become smaller in a magnetic field, but YBCO exhibits only a small decrease in critical current in a magnetic field, and its magnetic field characteristics can be said to be extremely good.
-However, there was a major challenge to practical use.
-Because the superconducting current is interrupted at the interface between YBCO crystals, crystal control was essential to pass a large current.
+Many superconducting wires are used as magnets that generate magnetic fields in linear motors and diagnostic MRIs.
+Superconducting currents generally decrease in a magnetic field, but YBCO exhibits only a small decrease in critical current in a magnetic field, and its magnetic field characteristics are considered to be extremely good.
+However, there was a major challenge to practical application.
+Because the superconducting current is interrupted at the interface between YBCO crystals, crystal control was essential to allow large currents to flow.

 First, it was discovered that YBCO crystals are highly anisotropic, and require uniaxial orientation to align the crystals.
 For this reason, research around the world turned to a method of forming a film on a substrate using a vapor phase method for the production of many wires.
 It was later discovered that sufficient current could not be obtained by controlling the crystals on only one axis, and some observed that it might be impossible without single crystals.
 In other words, high performance could be obtained with 1 cm square pieces, but there was no solution for things that required length, such as superconducting wires.